InfoPark Kochi: Infrastructure

-Infopark campus is divided into Special Economic Zone (SEZ) and non – SEZ facility.
+Infopark campus is divided into Special Economic Zone (SEZ) and non-SEZ facilities.
 Of the existing 98.25 acres of Infopark, 75 acres has been notified as a Special Economic Zone by the Ministry of Commerce, Government of India.
-The infrastructure developed in the park has been classified as Muilti tenanted facility (MTF)and Built to suit (BTS).
+The infrastructure developed in the park has been classified as Multi-tenanted facility (MTF) and Built-to-suit (BTS).

-Apart from Infopark owned infrastructure (Thapasya, Vismaya, Athulya), parallel developments by co-developers such as Leela Soft, L&T Techpark and Brigade Enterprises are also taking shape in the campus.
+Apart from Infopark-owned infrastructure (Thapasya, Vismaya, Athulya), parallel developments by co-developers such as Leela Soft, L&T Techpark, and Brigade Enterprises are also taking shape in the campus.
 Thus offering IT companies a choice of office space solutions to fit their requirement and budget.
 Major Private IT campus by Wipro, TCS and IBS Software are also in progress.
 When Infopark Kochi Phase-I is fully developed a total super built-up area of 5 million sqft would be completed.
 The campus includes amenities such as food courts, banking counters, ATM, shopping arcade, etc.

 In 2014, Leela Infopark, a non – SEZ facility owned by Leela Lace Holding Pvt Ltd was acquired by Mumbai-based Carnival Group for INR 280 Crores and the name of the project was changed to Carnival Infopark Lulu Group has acquired the L&T Tech Park for INR 150 Crores and the name of the project was changed to Lulu Tech Park.